-The latest operating system for Apple Watch will debut this fall with all-new features for users.
-Planned updates include improved dictation and translation features through Siri, custom cycling directions, and the ability to share watch faces with others.
+The latest operating system for Apple Watch debuted this September with all-new features for users.
+Updates include improved dictation and translation features through Siri, custom cycling directions, and the ability to share watch faces with others.

 ● New watch faces